New Rose in Town pattern

 For the hat in the pictures, I've use three colours.
 Each stripe is four rows.

-on a knit row, as explained below:
+Make all colour changes on a knit row, as explained below:

 1st row: Knit - change to new colour